The 5 Best Earplugs for Drummers (2024)

-Hearing damage and tinnitus can really affect your quality of your personal and professional life.
-It is something that you can learn to accept, however the most important action is always to limit any further damage.
+Ear protection is absolutely essential for every drummer.
+Hearing damage and tinnitus can really affect the quality of your personal and professional life.
+It is something that you can learn to accept, however, the most important action is always to limit any further damage.

-Hearing is a musician bread and butter.
+Hearing is a musician’s bread and butter.
 That’s why every musician has to take all the necessary measures to protect their hearing throughout their career.

-However, exposing your ears to loud music during rehearsals, gigs and concerts could damage the way you hear and perceive music.
-Because of that, getting equipped with the best possible earplugs is a must in every environment in which music volume keeps extending 80 dBA for a longer period of time.
+Exposing your ears to loud music (particularly loud drums) during rehearsals, gigs, and concerts could damage the way you hear and perceive music.
+Because of that, getting equipped with the best possible earplugs is a must in every environment in which music volume keeps extending 80 dBs for a longer period of time.

 When you’re choosing earplugs for your ears, you need to check the ergonomic features of the given set as well as the level of protection they ensure.